Pratikshinde55/AWS-EKS-SetUp/README.md

 ![image](https://github.com/user-attachments/assets/98a080c8-4a88-4360-b1cc-a3c91ad0467a)

-  ### Step 9: (Delete entire cluster in one command)
+### Step-9: [Delete entire cluster in one command]
 AWS EKS master node all monitoring activity ,If we want delete entire cluster then we use only one following command:

      eksctl delete cluster --name pscluster  --region ap-south-1

 ![image](https://github.com/user-attachments/assets/9bc33310-8975-4384-af36-758ca140b460)